JackEdTaylor/LexOPS/README.md

 #### b) Cloning the Repository

-Just [clone this GitHub repository](https://help.github.com/en/articles/cloning-a-repository), [set the working directory](http://rfunction.com/archives/1001) to the directory containing the `ui.r` and `server.r` scripts, then in R, run:
+If you don't want to have to download LexOPS each time you use it, just [clone this GitHub repository](https://help.github.com/en/articles/cloning-a-repository), [set the working directory](http://rfunction.com/archives/1001) to the directory containing the `ui.r` and `server.r` scripts, then in R, run:

 ```
 install.packages("shiny")